fishinwind/workshop/rst/Problem_Sets/problem_set_6/problem_set_6.rst

    geom_jitter()).

 #.
 Repeat the above, but only examine peaks do not overlap with any other
-   peak (use bedtools to find these).
+   peak (e.g. use bedtools to find these).

 Problem Set Submission
 ======================

 Submit your problem set as a tar file to Canvas (:ref:`problem-set-submission`).

 .. raw:: pdf